nyc-crh/site/content/gallery/rather-go-to-jail.md

 relImgAlt: Still image of a videotaped reading by Kaliris Salas Ramirez
 relLink: /teaching-resources/close-reading-examples/kaliris-salas-ramirez-video/
 eventname: Mae Mallory, Viola Waddy and other members of the “Harlem Nine” boycott Harlem schools.
 caption: "This *Amsterdam News* article was published on December 13, 1958.
-The headline, “We’d rather go to jail,” quotes Mrs. Viola Waddy, a Black mother in Harlem who refused to allow her child to attend a segregated and unequal school.
+The headline, “We’d rather go to jail,” is a quote from Mrs. Viola Waddy, a Black mother in Harlem who refused to allow her child to attend a segregated and unequal school.
 Waddy and others risked imprisonment for that decision."
 archive_source: "*New York Amsterdam News*"
 source_link:
 copyright: Under copyright.
 Used with permission.